zh/minimal-xec-wallet/docs/TOKEN_TESTING_GUIDE.md

 ## 🎯 Overview

 The Minimal XEC Wallet supports both **SLP (Simple Ledger Protocol)** and **ALP (A Ledger Protocol)** tokens with automatic protocol detection.
-This guide covers all testing scenarios from empty wallets to full token operations.
+This guide covers all testing scenarios from empty wallets to full token operations, including **UTXO analytics integration** for optimized token management.

 ## 🚀 Quick Start